 Ilsington Village Hall was built in 1962 to provide a venue for meetings and social events for the use of the local community.
-The hall is owned by the Parish Council, and managed by a committee of volunteers that include four trustees, currently Rob Parkinson, Penny Young, Liz Butler and Erica Williams.
+The hall is owned by the Parish Council, and managed by a committee of volunteers.
 Phil Gibson, a long-standing resident of Ilsington, remembers the opening ceremony, and has shared his memories below.

 In 2012 we added a meeting room and community shop, and have more recently redeveloped the children’s play area.
 Most recently, we installed a defibrillator outside the main entrance for emergency use.